javiserna/Rotation-models-CTTS/readme.md

 <img src="" width="400"/> <img src="" width="400"/>
 <img src="" width="400"/>

-Also, we present a grid of models varying all the parameters for expected values in CTTS.
+Also, we present a grid of models varying all the parameters for expected values in CTTS in comparison with measurements of rotation and age of CTTS.

 <img src="" width="400"/> <img src="" width="400"/>
 <img src="" width="400"/> <img src="" width="400"/>